divyanshupundir/mavlink-kotlin/README.md

 # mavlink-kotlin
-A mavlink library for the JVM written in Kotlin.
+A MAVLink library for the JVM written in Kotlin.

 ## Project Structure
 - `api`: Interfaces and classes for the MAVLink protocol